cgranados16/url-shortener/README.md

 - [ ] Automatically complete the scheme in the URL if is not present (Web client)

+- [ ] Replace error alert with actual error message on the site.

 ### Third-Party Libraries

 | GitHub | Use in the app |